Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Weight-Pulling Harness: Weight-pulling is an excellent way to build your dog’s muscles.
 You don’t want to start out with weight pulling, but when your dog is ready, consider getting a weight-pulling harness.

-• Bungee Spring Pole: Springs poles attach to trees and give your dog a chance to play tug-of-war with itself.
-This bungee spring pole swings and tugs all the time in every direction.
+• Bungee Spring Pole: Springs poles attach to trees and give your dog a chance to play tug-of-war with This bungee spring pole swings and tugs all the time in every direction.
 This is a great way to make exercise more fun.

 3. Rest